tinygrad/gpuctypes/README.md

 import gpuctypes.opencl as opencl
 ```

+### How it works

+gpuctypes uses [ctypeslib](https://github.com/trolldbois/ctypeslib) to autogenerate Python files from the headers of the respective libraries.

 ### Current versions

 * ROCm 5.7.1
 * CUDA 11.5
-* OpenCL whatever is in Ubuntu 22.04
+* OpenCL (whatever is in Ubuntu 22.04)